transform the future of flighT

-The Tuskegee NEXT “Cadet” program is a challenging program similar to the original Tuskegee Airmen Project.
+The Tuskegee NEXT Summer Flight Program is a challenging program similar to the original Tuskegee Airmen Project.
 The cadets will be involved in a life-changing “total immersion” program that will last for nearly three months.
 Students will live in dormitories, attend daily classes which include: classroom, simulators, flight training and life skill development courses which require the best effort from each individual.
-Typically, the “Cadets” have been active in non-flight programs in the Tuskegee NEXT program or involved with similar programs.
+Typically, the cadets have been active in non-flight programs in the Tuskegee NEXT program or involved with similar programs.
 Highly motivated students may still apply, but their chance for being accepted is reduced.
-Applicants for the Tuskegee NEXT "Cadet" program can apply by emailing completed documents to: firstname.lastname@example.org with the designated subject line: Tuskegee NEXT Applicant - your first and last name.
+Applicants for the Tuskegee NEXT Summer Flight Program can apply by emailing completed documents to: email@example.com with the designated subject line: Tuskegee NEXT Applicant - your first and last name.
 It is crucial that the applicant follow detailed instructions very carefully.

 The Tuskegee NEXT Foundation is organized and operated exclusively for charitable purposes in accordance with §501(c)(3) of the Internal Revenue Code of 1986 (or the corresponding provision of any future United States Internal Revenue law).
 More specifically, the corporation is organized: (i) to assist minority, at-risk youth with obtaining their pilot’s license; (ii) to conduct programs for charitable purposes; and (iii) to educate minority, at-risk youth in the aerospace industry through various educational initiatives, life skills, mentorship collaborations and formal flight training programs in a charitable manner.

-Tuskegee NEXT's cadet program is a full-time, residential program in the Chicago area that runs from mid-June to mid-August.
+The Tuskegee NEXT Summer Flight Program is a full-time, residential program in the Chicago area that runs from mid-June to mid-August.

 Must hold a minimum 2.75 GPA

-Additional consideration will be given to those Cadets that have completed advanced or college-level courses
+Additional consideration will be given to those students that have completed advanced or college-level courses

-Additional consideration will be given to Cadets that participate in extra-curricular activities
+Additional consideration will be given to applicants that participate in extra-curricular activities

-Additional consideration will be given to Cadets that have participated in aviation related activities
+Additional consideration will be given to applicants that have participated in aviation related activities

-Additional consideration will be given to Cadets that have already passed the FAA written exam
+Additional consideration will be given to applicants that have already passed the FAA written exam

-Additional consideration will be given to Cadets that have actual flight experience
+Additional consideration will be given to applicants that have actual flight experience

 Copy of Identification (e.g. Driver's License, State ID, or Passport)

-Certain applicants will be selected for an interview in order to be considered and accepted into the Tuskegee NEXT program.
-The interviews will be held in February and March.
+NOTE: Certain applicants will be selected for an interview in order to be considered and accepted into the Tuskegee NEXT Summer Flight Program.
+The interviews will be held in February.

-Students selected to attend Tuskegee NEXT “Cadet” program will be required to accomplish the following prior to May 1st, 2019:
+Students selected to attend the Tuskegee NEXT Summer Flight Program will be required to accomplish the following prior to March 1st: